August 12, 2021

 • Manufacturing.
 Assessing candidate geometries for manufacturability and, where applicable, enabling and accelerating the use of additive-manufacturing processes.

 • Product Improvement.
-Supporting design-to-cost, -value, and -weight efforts, unlocking additional value and margin improvement.
+Supporting design-to-cost, value, and weight efforts, unlocking additional value and margin improvement.

 • Procurement.
 Structuring complex tender processes to improve tradeoffs among pricing, technical capabilities, traceability, risk, sustainability, and other factors.